I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In the context of the climate crisis, the loss of forest cover is critical.
 Trees absorb and store carbon dioxide in a process known as sequestration.
 Here’s a report from North Carolina State University: “A tree can absorb as much as 48 pounds of carbon dioxide per year and can sequester one ton of carbon dioxide by the time it reaches 40 years old.”

 A Science Magazine report looks at what that means on a global scale.
-European researchers have calculated there is 0.9 billion hectares of land space available on which trees can be planted; that’s an area about the size of the United States.
+European researchers have calculated there are 0.9 billion hectares of land space available on which trees can be planted; that’s an area about the size of the United States.
 Reforesting that land would not impact agriculture or living space.

 The payoff is that “Those added trees could sequester 205 gigatons of carbon in the coming decades, roughly five times the amount emitted globally in 2018.”
 The researchers put an estimated price tag of $300 billion on such a project, which is really chump change compared to the cost of runaway global heating.